libremente/libremente.github.io/bookshelf.md

   Engineers by *Steve Souders*.**

 ## Past reads
+* **Pragmatic Programmer by *A. Hunt and D. Thomas*.**
+  A nice read, I could extrapolate some insightful techniques that made me think.

 * **Le Tre del mattino by *Gianrico Carofiglio*.**
   A few hours read.
 A great fiction, a pleasure to read.